From small beginnings

 - Biosecurity: Huon Aquaculture has a biosecurity plan that covers all aspects of fish farming and processing.
 This includes education and training, and implementing good fish husbandry through water quality management, health monitoring, vaccine use and ongoing research.

 - Stocking density: By giving our salmon plenty of room to move, they are able to behave and school naturally.
-We also have the lowest stocking density in the world at 99 per cent water to 1 per cent fish in any given pen.
+We also have the lowest stocking density in the world at an average of 99.35 per cent water to 0.65 per cent fish.